Being a First-Generation College Student

 “Past research indicates that students whose parents have not completed education beyond that of high school are significantly less likely to graduate from college than their peers with parents holding at least a bachelor’s degree.
 Nationally, 89 percent of low-income first-generation students leave college within six years without a degree.
 More than a quarter leave after their first year — four times the dropout rate of higher-income second-generation students.
 Only 6 percent of lowest income bracket have a bachelor’s degree, albeit, nearly 40% of highest income individuals do.”Fitzgerald and Delaney, 2002

 And yet, here I am, well into my third year at Santa Clara and grateful for it everyday.

 I failed my first exam.
 I, who had never received anything less than a B in my entire life, flat out failed a test.
-The sense of abject misery I felt upon seeing that bright, red F encircled on my paper was wholly unfamiliar to me and I couldn’t help but think that maybe everyone had been right, maybe I wasn’t cut out to attend university.
+The sense of abject misery I felt upon seeing that bright, red F on my paper was wholly unfamiliar to me.
+I couldn’t help but think that maybe everyone had been right, maybe I wasn’t cut out to attend university.

 Since that fateful quarter, I have never come close to failing anything again and embraced my ignorance full-force.
 It’s amazing how many resources are available to you when you simply ask questions.
 Santa Clara University in particular offers a program specifically to help first-generation college students in their adjustment to college life, which has been a vital support system for me.
 With classes that help familiarize students with on-campus resources or help prepare them for grad school, the LEAD Scholars Program provides an open forum for students to ask questions without fear of judgement and offers them a place to meet others who come from similar backgrounds.
 LEAD helped me find a family on-campus when my world was spinning and I will forever be grateful for their help.